amd/aocl-crypto/BUILD_Windows.md

 ```
 1. Use '-o' for OpenSSL & '-i' for IPPCP to run tests & bench for them.
 And also set bin path of compat libs in PATH variable.
 2. Run *scripts\Set_Env_Path.bat* to set the path of binaries in environment variable.
-3. To Enable examples tests & bench:
+3. To Enable examples, tests & bench:
 >cmake -A x64 -DALCP_ENABLE_EXAMPLES=ON -DALCP_ENABLE_TESTS=ON -DALCP_ENABLE_BENCH=ON -DCMAKE_BUILD_TYPE=RELEASE -B build -T ClangCl
 4. Few non-critical warnings are expected in Windows build with Clang while integrating other libs.
 ```